Sciguy128/CSDS-275-Final-Project/README.md

 ![Untitled video - Made with Clipchamp (1)](https://github.com/Sciguy128/CSDS-275-Final-Project/assets/152509988/35c681f2-7a70-4d9f-bb4d-f37bd8b5223c)

-We did something similar and implemented robot control with a Jacobian transformation before moving on to the next step
+[NOT IMPLEMENTED YET]We did something similar and implemented robot control with a Jacobian transformation before moving on to the next step

 We then put in a waypoint following program and had the robot move to each ring using both types of control methods to pick them up and move them to the other towers.